jonnathan4rt/BankAccountSystem/README.md

 2. **Configure and Run**: Configure the project according to the provided guidelines and run the application.
 3. **Explore**: Dive into the immersive world of banking functionalities and experience the elegance firsthand.

-## Contributions

-We welcome contributions to enhance the aesthetics and functionality of the BankAccountSystem.
-Feel free to submit pull requests and collaborate with us in making this project even more captivating.

-## License

-This project is licensed under the [MIT License](LICENSE), ensuring the freedom to use, modify, and distribute while attributing credit to the creators.

----

-*Crafted with ❤️ by the BankAccountSystem Team*

-*Your financial journey, reimagined.*

 *Note: The images in the documentation are for illustrative purposes and may not represent the final design.*